IIIF/api/source/api/presentation/3.0/index.md

 ##### profile

-A schema or named set of functionality available from the resource.
-The profile can further clarify the `type` and/or `format` of an external resource or service, allowing clients to customize their handling of the resource.
+A schema or named set of functionality available from this resource.
+The profile can further clarify the `type` and/or `format` of an external resource or service, allowing clients to customize their handling of this resource.

 The value _MUST_ be a string, either taken from the table below or a URI.